its-wizza/streamlink-plugin-widevine/README.md

 The plugin accepts DASH (.mpd) and HLS (.m3u8) manifests prefixed with the `widevine://` scheme.

-A license server must be provided.
+A license server URL must be provided.

 The plugin also requires a Widevine device.
 The device can either be specified explicitly with `--widevine-device` or